blacklightpy/vaultofknowledge/History/Current Affairs/India Pakistan Conflict/India Pakistan Current Affairs.md

 # Fears
 - Indians fear that if they are given Kashmir, then they will claim the rest of India.
 I believe this stems from not understanding the issue.
 - Pakistanis fear India may cut off water supply, due to the growing population of India, and due to certain projects such as the Kishanganga hydroelectric project.
-- Pakistan fears that if their troops retreat, that would mean losing control of Chenam
+- Pakistan fears that if their troops retreat, that would mean losing control of Chenab and Jhelub
 # Arguments
 - The IWT has been honoured for over 50 years, so Pakistan's worries are baseless.
 - The conflict allows fooling Pakistani civilians and staying in power.